lbkolev/fieri/README.md

 > **Note**: fieri's [master](https://github.com/lbkolev/fieri) branch might
 > contain breaking changes.
 For the most recently *released* code, look to the latest tag.

-## Introduction
+## Overview
-### Unofficial Rust client for the OpenAI API's GPT-3 & DALL·E.
+### Unofficial Rust client for the OpenAI's API.

-This library provides a Rust interface for interacting with the OpenAI API, allowing you to easily use OpenAI's state-of-the-art machine learning models in your Rust projects.
+Fieri provides an asynchronous Rust interface for interacting with the OpenAI API, allowing you to easily use OpenAI's state-of-the-art machine learning models in your Rust projects.

 ## Prerequisites
 Before you can use the Rust Client for OpenAI, you'll need to sign up for an API key at the OpenAI Developer Portal.
-Once you've signed up, you'll be able to find your API key in the API Keys section of the developer portal.
+Once you've signed up, you'll be able to find your API key in the [API Keys](https://beta.openai.com/account/api-keys) section of the developer portal.

 ## Installation
 To use the Rust Client for OpenAI in your project, add the following to your Cargo.toml file: